Professional Murder Music

 Professional Murder Music (PMM) is an American industrial metal band from Los Angeles, California.
 The band was formed by bassist/keyboardist Jeff Schartoff and guitarist/vocalist Roman Marisak in 1998, just prior to the disbandment of their previous band, Human Waste Project.
-They are currently signed and own indie label, Wormhole Records.
+They currently operate their own indie label, Wormhole Records.

-Their music has been used for such film soundtracks as End of Days, Ginger Snaps, Valentine, and Jet Set Radio, a video game for the Sega Dreamcast.
-Also, their music has been used on MTV's The Real World.
-They have also participated in the Tattoo the Earth tour, and shared the stage alongside such other acts such as Fear Factory, Rammstein, Staind, Cold, and Powerman 5000.
+Their music has been used in film soundtracks including End of Days, Ginger Snaps, Valentine, and the video game Jet Set Radio for the Sega Dreamcast.
+Their work has also appeared on MTV's The Real World.
+The band participated in the Tattoo the Earth tour and shared the stage with acts including Fear Factory, Rammstein, Staind, Cold, and Powerman 5000.
 Since 2001, they have released three full-length albums, and a new single entitled "The Reflection" in 2013.